simpleig/Geo-PIFu/README.md

 	python render_mesh.py --meshDirSearch ${PREFERRED_DATA_FOLDER}/data --bgDirSearch ${PREFERRED_DATA_FOLDER}/data --saveDir ${PREFERRED_DATA_FOLDER}/data/humanRender --resolutionScale 4 --splitNum 30 --splitIdx 1
 	...

-Instead of rendering the data on your own, we suggest using the provided `config` files in order to obtain the same set of images used in our work `Geo-PIFu`.
+Instead of rendering the data on your own, we suggest using [the provided `config` files](https://www.dropbox.com/s/kxx87kyfuewhx0i/config_split_001_000.zip?dl=0) in order to obtain the same set of images used in our work `Geo-PIFu`.
 For each rendered image, we recorded its rendering settings like camera angles, lighting directions and so on.

 	# download the saved rendering configuration files
+	unzip config_split_001_000.zip -d data/humanRender/config/ # should expect to see 108718 json files

-We provide a demo script of parsing these recorded rendering settings.
+We provide a demo script of parsing these recorded `json` rendering setting files.
 You might need to make a few modifications in `render_mesh.py` in order to fully re-render our data for fair experiment comparisons.
 As an alternative, we want to directly provide a download link of our rendered data.
 But this requires some agreements with the `DeepHuman` dataset authors.
 We are working on it.

     python render_mesh.py --meshDirSearch ${PREFERRED_DATA_FOLDER}/data --bgDirSearch ${PREFERRED_DATA_FOLDER}/data --saveDir ${PREFERRED_DATA_FOLDER}/data/humanRender --resolutionScale 4 --useConfig --addionalType smplSemVoxels --splitNum 30 --splitIdx 0
     python render_mesh.py --meshDirSearch ${PREFERRED_DATA_FOLDER}/data --bgDirSearch ${PREFERRED_DATA_FOLDER}/data --saveDir ${PREFERRED_DATA_FOLDER}/data/humanRender --resolutionScale 4 --useConfig --addionalType smplSemVoxels --splitNum 30 --splitIdx 1